322 BC

+Year 322 BC was a year of the pre-Julian Roman calendar.
+At the time, it was known as the Year of the Consulship of Rullianus and Curvus (or, less frequently, year 432 Ab urbe condita).
 The denomination 322 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.

-In the pre-Julian Roman calendar, it was known as the Year of the Consulship of Rullianus and Curvus.